Working Through the Modules

 - Course platform: shows the active module and upcoming deadlines.

-- Slack and Telegram: announcements when each module starts.
+- Slack and Telegram: the course team announces each module there.

 Modules vs project